vasinov/voila-cli/README.md

 Array of environmental variables set in the following format: `name:value`.
 Variables setup here can be used during `build` *and* `run` stages

+### `container.hostDir` (required)

+Represents the host directory that is mounted to `container.containerDir`.
+It can be relative or absolute but it has to be inside the current project.

-### `container.workdir` (required)
+### `container.containerDir` (required)

-Represents a directory in the Docker container where your project host root directory will be mounted to.
-Voila automatically sets this directory to `workdir`.
-Think of it as a default attached volume.
+Represents the directory in the Docker container where the host directory will be mounted to.
+Voila automatically sets `workdir` to this directory.
+It has to be an absolute path.

-You can also use an object notation and mount any directory on your hard drive to the container `workdir`.
-This is useful for when you want to mount a specific project sub-directory inside of a stack.

 ### `container.volumes` (optional)